nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC5 - Tag client to project**
+**Use case: List all clients**

 **MSS**

-1. User <ins>views the list of projects (UC1).</ins>
+1. User requests to list clients
+2. DevEnable shows a list of clients.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+  * 1a1.
+DevEnable displays a default message.

+    Use case ends.

+**Use case: Add Client to DevEnable**

+**MSS**

-2. User requests to tag a client to a specific project in the list.
+1. User requests to add a client.
-3. DevEnable tags the client to the project in the list.
+2. DevEnable adds the client to the list, and attaches it to a project..

     Use case ends.